rocket-pool/RPIPs/RPIPs/RPIP-46.md

   - If >85% of RPL is contributing vote power in RP, the pDAO SHALL initiate a vote to decrease `voter_share` with the aim of getting below 85%
     - It is SUGGESTED that `rpl_burn_share` is increased by the same magnitude
   - If 40-85% of RPL is contributing vote power in RP, the pDAO MUST NOT change `voter_share`
   - Because this involves _voters_ modifying `voter_share`, there is an acknowledged conflict of interest here.
-As a result, changing the voter_share heuristic SHALL require a supermajority vote with at least 75% of the vote in support of any change.
+As a result, changing this specified heuristic for `voter_share` SHALL require a supermajority vote with at least 75% of the vote in support of any change.

 ## Optional heuristics
 This section reflects some of the thinking at the time this RPIP was drafted.
 These ideas are explicitly _not_ binding/enforceable, and they may freely change over time/context.